defenwycke/segop/docs/chalk-board.md

 ### 04/11/2025
 - Qsig on a hyper chain wrapped in segOP.
 Brain storming this via Hyper Hash.
 ### 05/11/2025
-- Qsig / Hypr Pay / 10 second chain / Vault with Qrx and Qtx channels / Balance reconciliation at channel min/max or epoch or vault close warning
+- Qsig / Hypr Pay / 10 second chain / Vault with Qrx and Qtx channels / Balance reconciliation at channel min/max or epoch or vault close warning.
+### 07/11/2025
+- Build a segOP wallet that can be used to input data into segOP tx easily.
+- Include option to pull/view tx segOP data
+- Possible avenue for building economic/pruning testing modal within wallet.
+- If wallet is web-based we could provide link for others to trial.